 - Patients will have the option of viewing their own medical data so that they may monitor the effects of any prescribed drugs and track the progress made in maintaining a healthier lifestyle.

-- You’ll be able to free up a lot of room by switching to digital records.
+- You’ll be able to free up a lot of room by switching to digital records instead of keeping and retrieving paper files.

 - Improve efficiency and see a rise in the daily patient count.